layilin/SP23-33852/_texts/sc-page104.md

 - NOR small the risque, \(when piety, or chance, [320]
 - Force thee from boiling to desist\) to lave[^f104n3]
 - Thy heated furnace, with the gelid[^f104n4] stream.
-- The chemist[^f104n5] knows, when all-dissolving fire
+- The chemist knows, when all-dissolving fire
-- Bids the metalline ore abruptly flow;
+- Bids the metalline ore abruptly flow;[^f104n5]
 - What dread explosions, and what dire effects, [325]
 - A few cold drops of water will produce,
 - Uncautious, on the novel fluid thrown.